The Composition of the Governing Board

 Execution of Responsibilities

 Each year governors elect the Chair and Vice-chair.
-Our Governors meet regularly throughout the year, as a Full Governing Body and in sub-committees (Finance and Resources; Pupil Development; Staff Development).
-The Full Governing Body meet once a half term, the committees up to four times a year.
-The Chair of Governors and Acting Headteachers meet once a fortnight.
+Our Governors meet regularly throughout the year, as a Full Governing Board and in sub-committees (Finance and Resources; Pupil Development; Staff Development).
+There are 5 Full Governing Board meetings and 11 committee meetings per year.
+The Chair of Governors and Executive Head Teacher meet once a fortnight.

-Governors can be contacted for issues causing concern to parents or for any other reason.
-If there are general issues with the running of the school governors are always open to approaches, please feel free to speak informally.
-However, the the role means that governors are remote from day-to-day running and it is more beneficial to contact your child’s class teacher, the Deputy Head or the Acting Headteachers.
+Governors can be contacted for issues causing concern to parents/carers or for any other reason.
+If there are general issues with the running of the schools, governors are always open to approaches.
+Please feel free to speak informally.
+However, the role means that governors are remote from day-to-day running of the schools and it is more beneficial to contact your child’s class teacher, the Federation Deputy Head Teacher or the Executive Head Teacher.
 Letters should be directed via the school office and are, of course, treated with utmost confidentiality.

-Governors have a close relationship with the Acting Headteachers and staff to provide a source of support and challenge.
-They are often in school, formally and informally, keeping in touch with school life.
-This will include a variety activities, from helping to set the long term direction for the school, setting the school budget, recruiting staff and monitoring school performance through to attending school concerts, helping out in class, and lending a hand at school fundraisers.
+Governors have a close relationship with the Executive Head Teacher and staff to provide a source of support and challenge.
+This will include a variety activities, from helping to set the long term direction for the schools, setting the schools’ budget, recruiting staff and monitoring schools performance through to attending school concerts, helping out in class, and lending a hand at school fundraisers.

 To contact the Chair or Clerk of the Governors, please send a letter c/o either school office or send an email to firstname.lastname@example.org or email@example.com marked for their attention.